nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Alternatively, you can use the `venue view VENUE_NAME` command to switch manually.
 </div>

----

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 Before proceeding to learn more about venue commands, it would be good to have a quick read about the **venue fields**, which will be used in the commands.
+The venue format <a href="https://ay2223s1-cs2103t-w12-3.github.io/tp/UserGuide.html#glossary-of-terms">fields</a> can be found <a href="https://ay2223s1-cs2103t-w12-3.github.io/tp/UserGuide.html#format-for-venue-fields">here</a>.
 </div>

-The venue fields can be found [here](#format-for-venue-fields).

 [↑ Back to Top](#welcome-to-rc4hdb-user-guide)